 One of my favorite ways to make a break from the normal daily routine is to grab the kids and a GoPro Hero and head for the hills in search of water.
 Fortunately, here in the Blue Ridge mountains of SW Virginia this is but a matter of choosing a direction and within minutes we're rock-hopping down a mountain stream, exploring the shallow climbs for vibrant color and life.
 If you have access to a GoPro Hero or similar compact waterproof camera and like the idea of adding a variety of aquatic color to the library, here are a few simple tips to … [Read more...] about Fishing for Photos – Shooting Underwater Aquatic Life with the GoPro Hero

 In this tutorial, we'll be taking a look at one approach to combining HDR (High Dynamic Range) composite images in Photoshop to remove any undesired detail, and easily blend softness back into a landscape composition as needed.
 Questions?
-Drop me a line at and . … [Read more...] about Blending HDR Images in Photoshop for Smoother Landscapes
+Drop me a line at and .
+If you're looking for a great gear guide for landscape photographers, check this out. … [Read more...] about Blending HDR Images in Photoshop for Smoother Landscapes

 The initial act of sifting through a bulky project can be a daunting task.
 When a shoot is complete, thoughts are typically confined to the stack(s) of material awaiting our review.
 One simple approach to initially reviewing a project is to take advantage of the filtering power of Lightroom to aid in the selection process.
 When faced with a folder of work to analyze and compare, Library Filters are a close ally in making informed selections and establishing a firm direction for organizing and storing each project.
 Let's take a quick tour of … [Read more...] about Harnessing Library Filters in Lightroom & Bridge